Frequently Asked Questions

 It takes two full years or six semesters to complete the OTA courses after pre-requisites are complete.
 Students may need extra time to complete general education courses in addition to OTA courses.
 The courses must be taken in sequence.
-Students may complete the program in 10 semesters going part time.

 Are there weekend or evening classes?